inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 In this showcase, we demonstrate per-stream policing using a token bucket mechanism that allows specifiying committed information rates and committed burst sizes.
 We generate traffic in a straightforward network, and employ this method to limit the data rate of the packet stream.
 Finally, we examine the traffic before and after policing.

+This document assumes familiarity with per-stream filtering and policing in INET, :ref:`detailed here <sh:tsn:filtering:statistical:filtering_in_inet>`.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/streamfiltering/tokenbucket <https://github.com/inet-framework/inet/tree/master/showcases/tsn/streamfiltering/tokenbucket>`__